If you’re wondering how to become a CPA in Oregon, we’ve organized the Oregon CPA exam requirements below.

 10. Apply for your Oregon CPA License

 After you have completed your professional education, passed the exams, and retain the necessary work experience, you have fulfilled a majority of the CPA exam requirements.
-You’ll need to fillup the Initial License Application and the $225 application fee.
+You’ll need to fill out the Initial License Application and pay the $225 nonrefundable application fee for an initial CPA license, plus a $255 initial permit fee, prorated based on the month of licensure.

 11. Receiving your Oregon CPA License